frontenddogma/web-development-glossary/manuscript/p.md

 Payload
 : The part of transmitted data that is the actual intended message.
 Headers and metadata are sent only to enable payload delivery.
 The term is borrowed from transportation, where payload refers to the part of the load that pays for transportation.&nbsp;[†](#w-payload)

+Paywall
+: A method of restricting access to content via a purchase or paid subscription.
+Beginning in the mid-2010s, newspapers started implementing paywalls on their websites as a way to increase revenue after years of decline in paid print readership and advertising revenue, partly due to the use of ad blockers.
+Paywalls have also been used as a way of increasing the number of print subscribers.&nbsp;[†](#w-paywall)

 PBI
 : → Product Backlog Item